Scooter Barry

-Barry played college basketball at Kansas and was a junior on the 1987–88 Jayhawks team that won the NCAA title.
+Barry played college basketball at Kansas in Lawrence and was a junior on the 1987–88 Jayhawks team which won the NCAA title.
 He played a vital part in the team's championship run, scoring a career-high 15 points in the Jayhawks' 71–58 win over Kansas State, sending them to the Final Four.
-He went on to play 17 years professionally in the United States and overseas in Germany, Spain, Italy, France, Belgium and Australia.
+He then played for 17 years professionally in the United States and overseas in Germany, Spain, Italy, France, Belgium, and Australia.
 He won a CBA title in 1995, a Belgian League title in 2004 and reached the NBL finals in 1995.

-Barry has two children from a previous marriage, Lauren (2003) and Grant (2006).
+Barry has two children from his first marriage, Lauren (2003) and Grant (2006).
 As of March 2020, he is married to Ruby Palmore, and they live in the Bay Area.